tc39/notes/meetings/2017-03/mar-21.md

 ## 6. Addendum to Test262 item

-LBR: People asked me to mention.
+LEO: People asked me to mention.
 We are using an integrated test generation tool.
 That's why we have so many lines of code.
 It has documentation on Test262.
 I would be very happy to show this test generation tool to anyone who is interested.
 The automated deployment I mentioned earlier uses this tool to confirm that tests are properly generated.

 ## 10.i.c RegExp Unicode Property Escapes for stage 3